cypress-io/cypress-documentation/source/guides/guides/command-line.md

 ### `cypress run --headless`

-{% note warning %}
-Video recording is not currently supported in the **Firefox** headless browser.
-See {% issue 1767 %} for more details.
-{% endnote %}

 Cypress will run tests in Chrome and Firefox headed by default.

-Passing `--headless` will force Chrome to be hidden.
+Passing `--headless` will force the browser to be hidden.

 ```shell
 cypress run --headless --browser chrome